mmcgregor2021/CS180-Project04/README.md

 ### SimpleTester
 Tests some functionality of the Board, Comment and LogInTest classes using print statements.

+### AccountTester
+Tests the getter and setter methods in both the Student and Teacher classes.

 ### LogInTest
 Implements methods used to sign up, log in, and edit and delete accounts.
 Tested in the SimpleTester class.